jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 I'm using the Slack Web API for NodeJS, which provides a nice wrapper for calling the Slack server.

 The initial idea was to set two cron jobs for every schedule, one for setting the schedule and one for clearing it.
-This is not necessary, as the Slack API supports adding an expiration date.
-When you submit a new schedule, I'll calculate the duration of the schedule and clear it automatically at the end of the period.
+This won't be necessary, as the Slack API supports adding an expiration date.
+When you submit a new schedule, the app calculates the duration of the schedule and clears it automatically at the end of the period.

 ![Slack API code](./slack-code.png)